the-t-in-rtf/ul-api/docs/apidocs.md

         ```

-## `GET /api/products{?source,status,updated,offset,limit,sources}`
+## `GET /api/products{?sources,status,updated,offset,limit,unified}`

 Return the list of products, optionally filtered by source, status, or date of last update.

 + Parameters
-    + `source` (optional, string) ...
+    + `sources` (optional, string) ...
 Only display products from a particular source.
 Can be repeated to return products from multiple sources.
+If this is omitted, records from all visible sources are displayed.
     + `status` (optional, string) ...
 The product statuses to return (defaults to everything but 'deleted' products).
 Can be repeated to include multiple statuses.
     + `updated` (optional, string) ...
 Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ` Only products updated at or after this time are returned.
     + `offset` (optional, string) ...
 The number of products to skip in the list of results.
 Used for pagination.
     + `limit` (optional, string) ...
 The number of products to return.
 Used for pagination.
-    + `sources` (optional, boolean) ...
+    + `unified` (optional, boolean) ...
 If this is set to true, combine all products according to their "unified" grouping.
-If ``source`` values are specified, only unified products associated with products from the given source(s) will be included in the resutls.
-Defaults to "false".
+Defaults to `true`.
+If this is set to `true` and `sources` is set, the `unified` source is automatically added to the list of `sources` (see above).

 + Response 200 (application/headers+json)
     + Headers